directus/directus/docs/releases/breaking-changes.md

 Migrations are no longer considered an extension type as of this release.
 The `migrations` extensions directory must be migrated.

-Place migrations in the `./migrations` directory, or the location set in the `MIGRATIONS_PATH` environment variable.
+Place migrations in the `./migrations` directory, or set the new location in the `MIGRATIONS_PATH` environment variable.

+### Moved Email Templates Out of Extensions

+Email Templates are no longer considered an extension type as of this release.
+The `templates` extensions directory must be migrated.

+Place email templates in the `./templates` directory, or set the new location in the `EMAIL_TEMPLATES_PATH` environment variable.

 ### Content Versioning Output